Fredrick Richardson, Jr.Council Member, District 1 (view map)

 While working and attending school, Richardson found time to do research and write.
 His first book, THE GENESIS AND EXODUS OF NOW, was published in 1978.
 It documented social and political change in Mobile from 1965 to 1975, as a direct result of NOW.
 A second edition to that book was released in February of 1996.

 His research on the Stone Street Baptist Church has been published in Hard-back, entitled: THE STONE STREET BAPTIST CHURCH, ALABAMA'S FIRST 1806-1982.
 That research led to the church being placed on the Alabama Historical Register and the National Register of Historical Places by the U.S. Department of Interior, as a national historical site.
 He has recently written a play that is now on national tour entitled, THE BIRTH OF A CHURCH, which dramatized the early beginning of Stone Street Baptist which organized in 1806.
 The world premier of this play took place before 2000 delegates attending the National Baptist Winter Conference in Nashville, Tennessee, on December 3, 1996.
-He has completed other books: TITHING, WHAT DOES GOD REQUIRE, which was published in 2001 and IMPRINTS, TRACING TODAY'S BEHAVIOR TO PAST EVENTS, both are available at Amazon.com.
+He has completed other books: TITHING, WHAT DOES GOD REQUIRE, which was published in 2001, IMPRINTS, TRACING TODAY'S BEHAVIOR TO PAST EVENTS and FROM NYMPH TO MOBILE AND BEYOND: THE IMPOSSIBLE DREAM that are all available at Amazon.com